ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 ### Contract and Error Macros

-CQL has a few different macros it uses for errors.  `contract`, `invariant`, and `tripwire` usually all map to `assert`.
-Note that `tripwire` doesn't have to be fatal, it can log in production and continue.
-This is a "softer" assertion.
-Something that you're trying out that you'd like to be a `contract` but maybe there are lingering cases that have to be fixed first.
+CQL employs several macros for handling errors: `contract`, `invariant`, and `tripwire`, which typically all map to `assert`.
+It's worth noting that `tripwire` doesn't necessarily need to result in a fatal error; it can log information in a production environment and continue execution.
+This represents a "softer" assertion — useful for scenarios where you want to enforce a condition like a `contract`, but there may be outstanding issues that need to be addressed first.

 ```c
 #define cql_contract assert